2025 St. Louis Battlehawks season

-The 2025 St. Louis Battlehawks season is the fourth season for the St. Louis Battlehawks as a professional American football franchise and the second season in the United Football League (UFL).
-The Battlehawks will play their home games at The Dome at America's Center and will be led by third year head coach Anthony Becht.
+The 2025 St. Louis Battlehawks season was the fourth season for the St. Louis Battlehawks as a professional American football franchise and the second season in the United Football League (UFL).
+The Battlehawks played their home games at The Dome at America's Center and were led by third year head coach Anthony Becht.

 In 2025, the Battlehawks re-signed 2024 Offensive Player of the Year wide receiver Hakeem Butler for his third stint.
 In week four, starting quarterback Manny Wilkins was lost for the season when he tore his right achilles tendon against the Arlington Renegades.

-The Battlehawks finished the season with an 8–2 record, which is the best in the league, and in team history.
-For the second consecutive year, the Battlehawks hosted the XFL Conference Championship Game, but played the DC Defenders rather than the San Antonio Brahmas.
-The Battlehawks were defeated, 18-36.
+The Battlehawks finished the season with a league-leading 8–2 record, the best record in team history.
+The Battlehawks played in their second consecutive XFL Conference Championship Game, hosting the DC Defenders.
+The Battlehawks were defeated, 18–36.

 Draft

 The UFL held its first draft since the creation of the league on July 17, 2024.